bifurcation/mls-appsync/draft-barnes-mls-appsync.md

 AppSync proposals do not need to contain an UpdatePath.
 An AppSync proposal can be sent by an authorized external sender.

 # Security Considerations

-The mechanism defined in this document provides strong authenticity, integrity, and change control properties to the application state information it manages.
+The mechanism defined in this document provides strong authenticity, integrity, and change control properties to the state information it manages.
-Nobody outside the group can make changes to the application state, and the identity of the group member making each change is authenticated.
+No unauthorized parties can make changes to the GroupContext, and the identity of the group member making each change is authenticated.

-The application data synchronized via this mechanism may or may not be confidential to the group, depending on whether the AppSync proposal is sent as an MLS PublicMessage or PrivateMessage.
+The data synchronized via this mechanism may or may not be confidential to the group, depending on whether the GroupContextExtensionsDiff proposal is sent as an MLS PublicMessage or PrivateMessage.
 As with application data, applications should generally prefer the use of Private Message.
 There may be cases, however, where it is useful for intermediaries to inspect application state